How To Cook Chitlins To Avoid The Smell

 how to cook chitlins in a crockpot

 One of the more popular Southern delicacies is chitlins (pig intestines or chitterlings).
 Annually, the dish finds its way onto a holiday dinner table in most homes.
+Often, it will share space next to collard greens, fried chicken, and cornbread on a New Year’s Eve spread.

 Home chefs love how the taste of chitlins complements the menu’s main entree.
 Some individuals believe chitlins are the perfect addition to a large cup of soup or served alone with a rich sauce.